mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 ## 5. Representing State and Motion

 Kalman filters are widely used in robotics for localization because they are able to produce accurate estimates of the state (position and velocity).
-That happens in a cycle of two steps:
+This happens in a cycle of two steps:

 - Measurement update
 - Motion prediction (also known as time update)